The $z=7.08$ quasar ULAS J1120+0641 May Never Reach a "Normal" Black Hole to Stellar Mass Ratio: Observations and Data Reduction

 At $z=7.08$, the redshift of J1120+0641, the [O~III] 5007\angstrom\ emission line is shifted to 4.05 $\mu$m, into the NIRCam F405N narrow-band filter.
 We obtained deep observations in this filter ($t_{\mathrm{exp}}$ = 10522.0 s) and in the wider, overlapping F410M filter ($t_{\mathrm{exp}}$ = 5239.5 s) to search for [O~III]-emitting galaxies at the quasar redshift.
 The F360M filter ($t_{\mathrm{exp}}$ = 5239.5 s) provides a measurement of the adjacent continuum.

-We pair each of these NIRCam LW filters with a SW filter: F090W ($t_{\mathrm{exp}}$ = 10522.0 s), F150W ($t_{\mathrm{exp}}$ = 5239.5 s), and F200W ($t_{\mathrm{exp}}$ = 5239.5 s).
-These data, combined with deep archival HST F814W observations (see Section \ref{sec:hst}) provide additional photometric redshift constraints to exclude lower- and higher-redshift interlopers from our $z=7.08$ sample.
+We pair each of these NIRCam LW filters with a SW filter.
+F090W ($t_{\mathrm{exp}}$ = 10522.0 s) straddles the Lyman break at the quasar redshift, and together with the deep archival HST F814W observations (see Section \ref{sec:hst}) will add valuable Lyman-break redshift constraints to exclude lower- and higher-redshift interlopers.
+Of particular concern is H$\alpha$, which enters the F405N bandpass at $z\sim5.1$: these galaxies may be easily confused for $z\sim7.1$ [O~III] emitters.
+We therefore also observe in F150W ($t_{\mathrm{exp}}$ = 5239.5 s) and F200W ($t_{\mathrm{exp}}$ = 5239.5 s), which fall on either side of the Balmer break at $z\sim5.1$ and allow us to more easily identify and remove H$\alpha$ contaminants.

+provide additional photometric redshift constraints to exclude lower- and higher-redshift interlopers from our $z=7.08$ sample.
 In particular, F090W straddles the Lyman break and F814W lies blueward of it for galaxies near $z=7.08$.

 We observed the field using both NIRCam modules, with the quasar in Module B. To mitigate cosmic rays and detector artifacts, we adopted a $4\times1$ dithering pattern, using primary dither type INTRAMODULEBOX and subpixel dither type STANDARD and the DEEP2 readout pattern.